What is Tie-in in Piping? Piping Tie-in Schedule

 The philosophy behind piping tie-in is to connect new piping to existing piping to ensure that the new piping is properly connected and that the existing piping is not compromised in any way.
 The goal is to create a seamless integration between the new and existing piping so that the entire system functions as a cohesive unit.
 Additionally, the tie-in should be done in a way that is easy to maintain and repair, and that minimizes the risk of leaks or other problems.
 Overall, the philosophy behind piping tie-in is to ensure that the new and existing piping work together seamlessly to support the overall function and operation of the system.

 The tie-in points are usually closed with Blind flanges, since removing a blind flange while operating is not convenient a shut-off valve upstream of the blind flange is installed to provide safe isolation and expansion.
 Tie-in Points are generally shown in P&ID and Piping Isometrics.
-A designated number will be allocated to Tie-in Points for example TP-34, and TP-001 as per the requirement.
+A designated number will be allocated to Tie-in Points for example TP-034, and TP-001 as per the requirement.

 A Tie-in table must be maintained in overall General Arrangement drawings and P&ID for a better understanding of the plant interface.
 A Tie-In list usually consists of the Tie-in point number and elevation of the Tie-in point from the design point of view.
 The tie-in list can be used to estimate the cost of construction and for scheduling work well in advance of the actual piping design activity.
-Below shows an example of a Tie-in point list table
+Below is an example of a Tie-in point list table

 Tie-in Point Table